Denver Legal Separation Attorney

 Hiring an experienced family law lawyer may allow individuals to save money over the long term and ensure that their interests are guarded.
-At Plog & Stein, P.C., we work strategically, keeping you informed of how potential actions may affect both the outcome of the case and the financial cost of the separation, as well as a divorce, if that becomes an issue.
+At Plog & Stein, P.C., our family law attorneys work strategically, keeping you informed of how potential actions may affect both the outcome of the case and the financial cost of the separation, as well as a divorce, if that becomes an issue.
 The legal separation lawyers at our Denver firm are familiar with each step of the process and can put our insights to work for you.
-After all, we have more than 60 years of combined experience!
+After all, we have more than 70 years of combined experience!

 For more information about how we can help you with legal separation, please call our office at your earliest convenience.